-- A completed application for graduate admissions to include the $25 non-refundable application fee.
+- A completed application for graduate admission ($25 non-refundable application fee required).

 - Official copies of all undergraduate and graduate transcripts.

-- A one-page personal statement of accomplishments and academic goals.
+- A one-page statement of accomplishments and academic goals.

-- Applicants whose native language is not English must demonstrate competence in English.
-The College accepts a score of 525 or higher on the Test of English as a Foreign Language (TOEFL) or a passing score on an alternative test determined by the College.
+- International students must show a grade or “B” or better for at least one year of English composition or its equivalent.
+Applicants whose native language is not English must demonstrate competence in English.
+The College accepts a score of 580 or higher on the Test of English as a Foreign Language (TOEFL), or a passing score on an alternative test as determined by the College.
 SVSU’s English Language Program is available for students without a TOEFL score or whose TOEFL score is below the required minimum.
 Successful completion of the English Language Program does not guarantee acceptance to a graduate program at SVSU.